travellw/Braintree-Hosted-Fields---Ruby-on-Rails/README.md

 # API Support Internal Code Challenge (11/2020)

 The Branitree Hosted Fields Integration outlined throughout this documentation is my candidate take home assignment for Braintree's API Support team.
 It is two-parts with the first being a general Hosted Fields Integration built alongside instructions (included) from the hiring team.
-The second is a Postgres database also built according to instructions (included) provided by the hiring team.
+The second is a PostgreSQL database also built according to instructions (included) provided by the hiring team.

 ### Achitecture
 ---
 #### Technical Stack/Framework Used
 * Fullstack Ruby on Rails
-* Postgres (Database)
+* PostgreSQL (Database)
 * Braintree API
   * Ruby SDK (Server-Side)
   * Javascript SDK (Client-Side)